-The structure and Data dictionary

-functions of database Data manipulation language (DML) management systems Data description language (DDL)

-(DBMS) Query language

-Database The responsibilities of a database administrator.

-Administrator (DBA) The role of the DBA in the design and maintenance of the database.

-Database models The two main type of database models namely:

-Relational models Object-Oriented Model

-Databases vs. Flat File Systems The advantages and disadvantages of databases over traditional file systems including: improved data consistency and portability, control over data redundancy, greater security, increased maintenance.

-Relational Databases The nature and le

-The nature and logical structure of a relational database as a set of tables linked together using common fields.
+The structure and functions of database management systems (DBMS) Data dictionary Data manipulation language (DML) Data description language (DDL) Query language Database Administrator (DBA) The responsibilities of a database administrator.
+The role of the DBA in the design and maintenance of the database.
+Database models The two main type of database models namely: Relational models Object-Oriented Model Databases vs. Flat File Systems The advantages and disadvantages of databases over traditional file systems including: improved data consistency and portability, control over data redundancy, greater security, increased maintenance.
+Relational Databases The nature and logical structure of a relational database as a set of tables linked together using common fields.
 The purpose of primary, secondary and foreign keys, fields, records.
 Attributes & tuples.
 Compound Keys.

-Normalising relational

-databases

-Candidates must appreciate that the great advantage of using Relational database is due to the normalisation process which is applied on it.
+Normalising relational databases Candidates must appreciate that the great advantage of using Relational database is due to the normalisation process which is applied on it.
 Candidates are not expected to normalise databases, but rather understand the concept behind normalisation to reduce duplicate data